top of page

 Each trip follows whale presence and ocean conditions across the offshore waters of Cabo San Lucas.
 We scan for blows, surface activity, and seabird cues to locate whales at distance, allowing encounters to develop naturally at the animals’ pace.
 Because whales move freely through this open environment, no two outings are the same, and observations unfold according to real-time behavior rather than fixed routes.

-Responsible Whale Watching Standards in Mexico
+Responsible Whale Watching Standards

 Whale watching in Cabo San Lucas is regulated under the Mexican Official Standard NOM-131-SEMARNAT-2010, which establishes strict guidelines to protect humpback and gray whales during tourism activities.